 While out photographing last week, I rounded a corner and encountered this scruffy fellow.
-He paused, as if I’d just caught him in the midst of a mischievous act, posed for the camera, and then trotted over to say hi, before making his rounds in the neighborhood.
+He paused — as if I’d just caught him in the midst of a mischievous act — and posed for the camera.
+He then trotted over to say hi, before making his rounds in the neighborhood.

 Our favorite Trogir dog is a beige French Bulldog named Jacques.
-Every afternoon, Jacques goes for a walk along the Adriatic Sea, along with two equally-energetic puppy companions and his mistress.
-Jackques moves at such a breakneck pace that I’m not sure I’ll ever capture him on camera. :)
+Every afternoon, Jacques goes for a walk along the Adriatic Sea, along with two equally energetic puppy companions and his mistress.
+Jacques moves at such a breakneck pace that I’m not sure I’ll ever capture him on camera. :)

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.